-UL 2, Section 6 and UL3, Section 6 cont. - random length sampling of individuals <10kg
+UL 2, Section 6 and UL3, Section 6 cont. - random length sampling of individuals weight of bascket)

+<10kg

-Berat basket - Record the total weight of the box, kg
+Berat basket - Record the total weight of the box, kg (after eliminate the and III), see description above in section 3.1.

-Spesies - Record the species contained in the box
+Spesies - Record the species contained in the box based on FAO code

-Panjang - Record the length of each individual in the box, cm (see SOP II and III), see description above in section 3.1.
+Panjang - Record the length of each individual in the box, cm (see SOP II